billw2/rpi-clone/README.md

 + rpi-clone version 1 briefly had a -s option that is replaced with a -s option that has different meaning.

-## Raspberry Pi SD Card Booted Examples
+## rpi-clone Example Runs
-#### First clone to a new SD card
+#### 1) First clone to a new SD card
-The destination SD card is in a USB card reader which when plugged in to my Pi shows up as sdb because I have another USB disk sda plugged in.
+In this example a new SD card in a USB card reader has been plugged in that I want to clone to.
+It shows up as sdb because I have another USB disk sda plugged in.
 Look in /proc/partitions to see where yours is.
-The SD card does not have matching partition types, so the clone is an initialize where the source partition structure is cloned to the destination.
-Because the destination is smaller, the last partition will be resized down.
+The destination disk does not have partition types matching the booted disk.

++ The clone will be an initialize because of partition types mismatch.
++ The destination last partition will be resized down in this case because the destination disk is smaller than the booted disk.
-When disks are initialized a label can be given for the destination root file system.
-I do that so I can keep track of my cloned cards.
-When you run rpi-clone, it tells you what it will do:
++ rpi-clone will ask for a destination root label which I will give so I can keep track of my clones.
++ If PARTUUID is used in fstab and cmdline.txt, those files will be edited to use the PARTUUID of the destination SD card.
+The SD card will bootable when plugged in to the SD card slot.
++ If fstab and cmdline.txt use device names (mmcblk0), then no edits are necessary and the card will be bootable when plugged into a SD card slot.
 ```
 pi@rpi0: $ sudo ./rpi-clone sdb